blc-psi/PetiChain/README.md

 ## Usage
 Before using the Dapp for the first time or on a different chain you need to check and maybe change a few parameters.
-1. Check if a petition register has already been uploaded to the chain you are using and if its address matches the parameter `var petregAddress = '...';` (line 10) in `app/javascripts/app.js`
+1. Check if a control contract and the according registers have already been deployed to the chain you are using and if its address matches the parameter `var controlAddr = '...';` (line 9) in `app/javascripts/app.js`
-    - if the petition register is not present or you want to use a new one, you have to deploy it manually by using its bytecode and ABI.
-You can compile the Register.sol code yourself or paste the code in here (https://remix.ethereum.org/).
+    - if the control contract is not present or you want to use a new one and reset the petition-, user- and authority register, you can use the following command inside the directory of the git download: `node newRegAndControl.js *accountAddress* *password*`.
+After running the script, you will get the contract address which you need to set the parameter to.
+The specified account will also be the first authority account.
+    - if there is an error with deploying the contracts automatically, you can deploy them manually via parity or some other way.
+You can find the necessary ABIs and Bytecodes for the register and control contracts in the upper section of `newRegAndControl.js`
-    - set the `petregAddress` according to the address you get when deployed and mined
+    - set the `controlAddr` according to the address you get when deployed and mined and add the address to the authority register
-2. Set the authority address, which represents the organization which can actually confirm and deploy the petitions given by random users.
-You can use any account you have access to and change `var authAddr = '...';` accordingly.
+2. You will need at least one account which is registered in the authority register to be able to deploy petitions.
+Ask the owner of the specified control contract to add your account to the list.
+If you created your own authority register, your account is added automatically.
+Any other account must be inserted via the `insert(*address*)` function of the authority contract by someone who's already registered.
 3. Be aware that you need enough ether/gas to deploy the petitions (and petition register).
 Also every use needs sufficient gas to vote for a petition.

 Run parity with following options: